cloud-design-dev/code-engine-schematics-cron/README.md

 - `WORKSPACE_ID`: The ID of the Schematics workspace where the server is deployed.
 - `LOGDNA_INGESTION_KEY`: The LogDNA ingestion key for logging.

+### Optional

-> **Optional**: If you would like to deploy resources via the CLI, please ensure you have the code engine plugin installed. `ibmcloud plugin install code-engine`
+- If you would like to deploy resources via the CLI, please ensure you have the code engine plugin installed. `ibmcloud plugin install code-engine`
+- The python script is set to use to the `us-south` endpoint for both Log Analysis and Schematics.
+Update these endpoints if you need to target different locations.

 ## Steps